Data-driven Identification of Parametric Governing Equations of Dynamical Systems Using the Signed Cumulative Distribution Transform: Transport-based Modeling Approach for System Identification

 \section{Transport-based Modeling Approach for System Identification}

-The basis for the modeling approach employed here for system identification is the observation that Eq.~\eqref{eqn:transportJMN} is well suited for representing solutions to traveling wave problems that describe the dynamics of many structural systems, as already demonstrated in Sec.~\ref{sec:motiv_example}.
+The modeling approach employed here for system identification is based on the observation that Eq.~\eqref{eqn:transportJMN} is well suited for representing solutions to traveling wave problems that describe the dynamics of many structural systems, as already demonstrated in section~\ref{sec:motiv_example}.
 Here we elaborate on this observation using the standard convection-diffusion equation as a test example.
-More precisely, we show that the solution to this PDE, for the case when the initial condition is a Gaussian pulse, can be expanded as in Eq.~\eqref{eqn:transportJMN}, and that a local linear expansion around specific values for the wave velocity and diffusion parameters yields a tangent plane which can be modeled as a convex set, which forms the basis for the application of the SCDT-NLS signal classification method.
+More precisely, we show that the solution to this PDE, for the case when the initial condition is a Gaussian pulse, can be expanded as in Eq.~\eqref{eqn:transportJMN}, and that a local linear expansion around specific values for the wave velocity and diffusion parameters can be modeled as a convex set, which forms the basis for the application of the SCDT-NLS signal classification method.